hawkinsw/DailyPL/variables-types-types.md

 ### What's News

-Black and Decker, the popular tool maker, is in talks to combine with Texas Imperatives to create a brand new company that sells both power tools and programming tools.
+Black and Type Checker, the popular tool maker, is in talks to combine with Texas Imperatives to create a brand new company that sells both power tools and programming tools.
 The companies have described cost efficiencies from the combination and believe that they will be able to build better corporate human resources codes, for instance.
+It could rival the private-equity purchase of EA as the largest leveraged buyout in history.
 As part of their announcement, they said that they chose "The Right Tool For The Job" as their slogan.

 ### The Right Tool For the Job

 Just like there is the right tool for every job, there is a "right" type for every variable.
-Of course you all remember the definition of _type_ (the range of valid values for a variable and the set of valid operations on those values) but just why are they important?
+Of course you all remember the definition of _type_ (the range of valid values for a variable and the set of valid operations on those values) but just why are types important?
 Types are useful pieces in programming languages because they allow the language (and its associated tools) to help us programmers write correct code.
 The key, of course, is help.

 > There are languages where you can actually do all your computations _using types_.
 In these languages, some theorists argue that if your program is accepted by the "compiler", then the program is provably correct.
-We will discuss these arguments (and others) when we talk about dynamic semantics of programs.
+We will discuss these arguments (and others) when we talk about semantics of programs.

 Associating types with variables in languages like C, C++, Python, etc. give the language a way to check that we are are writing code that makes meaningful use of variables.
 How does it do that?
 Well, it assumes that if we modify variables using operations from within its type's set of valid operations, then we are not doing anything _obviously_ wrong.
-Of course, we can always use a sequence of valid operations to end up with a variable whose value is nonsense (e.g., dividing an integer by 0), but it's definitely *easier* to generate those nonsense values when we are free to perform operations on them that are not in their set of valid operations (e.g., dividing a string by a floating-point number).
+Of course, we can always use a sequence of valid operations to end up with a variable whose value is nonsense (e.g., dividing an integer by 0), but it's definitely _easier_ to generate those nonsense values when we are free to perform operations on those values that are not in their set of valid operations (e.g., dividing a string by a floating-point number).

 Given how helpful it is to bind variables with types, it should be clear that choosing the right type will help us programmers even more.
 In order to choose the right type, we'll need to know the types that are usually available to help us organize our data.

 #### A Primal Urge

 Before discussing individual types by name and talking about their characteristics, let's discuss how we can divide types into two broad categories.
-The first category are known as primitive variable types.
+The first category are known as _primitive variable_ types.
 These are variable types that are "built into" the language.
-To the programmer using the language, they appear to be atomic -- the programmer cannot break apart the values of variables that have these types; the programmer uses the entire value or none of value at all.
+To the programmer using the language, they appear to be atomic -- the programmer cannot break apart the values of variables that have these types; the programmer uses the entire value or none of the value at all.
 In many programming languages, the values of primitive variables map directly to pieces of data that the underlying computer hardware knows how to use.
-For instance, the integer type is usually a primitive in a programming language.
-Other examples include boolean variables, floating-point variables and character variables.
+For instance, the type that represents whole numbers is usually a primitive in a programming language.
+Other examples of primitive types include boolean variables, floating-point variables and character variables.

-On the other hand, languages have aggregate-typed variables.
+On the other hand, languages have _aggregate-typed_ variables.
 Whereas a value with a primitive type cannot be broken apart, a variable with an aggregate type can be pieced apart.
-An aggregate type is composed of one or more other types -- primitive or aggregate.
-The ability to make aggregate types that include either primitives or other aggregate types gives the programmer all the power that they need to create a type to model almost any type of data that they need to model in their application.
+An aggregate type is composed of values of one or more other types -- primitive or aggregate.
+The ability to make aggregate types that include values of either primitives or other aggregate types gives the programmer all the power that they need to create a type to model almost any type of data that they need to model in their application.

-I think that is fascinating -- such a small design decision (including in the programming language the ability to embed types in other types) gives the programmer an infinite amount of control and power to customize.
+I think that is fascinating -- such a small design decision (including in the programming language the ability to compose types in other types) gives the programmer an infinite amount of control and power to customize.

 Just what are some of the most common styles of aggregate types?